-A company needs capital if it wants to expand its business or diversify its business or in order to modernize its whole structure no matter if it is a public company or public sector undertaking.
+A company needs capital if it wants to expand its business or diversify its business to modernize its whole structure no matter if it is a public company.
 To get the capital that is required by the company it usually goes for the issue of shares and the process of issuing of shares is done in the primary market.

 A public limited company can raise the amount of capital by selling its shares to the public.
 Therefore, it is called public issue of shares or debentures.
 For this purpose the company has to prepare a 'Prospectus'.
 A prospectus is a document that contains information relating to the company such as;

 Names And Addresses of;